-There are an array of GP surgery options available to students in Swansea but we work closely with the following given their close proximity to our campuses.
+There are an array of GP surgery options available to students in Swansea and we work closely with the following:

 Due to the large number of new students living close together during Fresher’s week and beyond, there can be an increased risk for students to catch and spread Meningitis and TB.
 This is why it is essential that all students register with a GP, to ensure that they are vaccinated against Meningitis, and are screened for TB.